mixbytes/hardhat-modify-storage-examples/README.md

 Let's analyze a simple example on how to find, read and modify a private dynamic `address` array in Aave's [LendingPoolAddressesProviderRegistry](https://docs.aave.com/developers/v/2.0/the-core-protocol/addresses-provider-registry) which is stored at [0x52D306e36E3B6B02c153d0266ff0f85d18BCD413](https://etherscan.io/address/0x52D306e36E3B6B02c153d0266ff0f85d18BCD413#code).

-First we need to know how an `address` array is stored in Ethereum state:
+First, we need to know how an `address` array is stored in Ethereum state:
-1. Visibility modifiers such as `private`, `public` or `internal` do not affect the storage mechanism
+1. Visibility modifiers such as `private`, `public`, or `internal` do not affect the storage mechanism
 2. For an `address` dynamic array the slot `p` of the variable stores the number of elements.
-For example if there are two elements in the array then the slot `p` stores `0x02`.
+For example, if there are two elements in the array then the slot `p` stores `0x02`.
 3. The corresponding two elements are stored consequently starting from `keccak256(p)`.
-4. Even though `address` type is 20 bytes long - each array element is still stored in a separate 32 byte slot.
+4. Even though the `address` type is 20 bytes long - each array element is still stored in a separate 32 byte slot.
 So the first element of the array would be at the slot `keccak256(p) + 0` and the second element would be at `keccak256(p) + 1`.

 If you are interested in how other types of arrays are stored read the https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html#mappings-and-dynamic-arrays